timdonnelly/Advance/README.md

 * Carthage: add `github "timdonnelly/Advance"` to your `Cartfile`.

 * CocoaPods: add `pod 'Advance'` to your `Podfile`.

+## Contributing

+**The best contribution you can provide is feedback.** This library was designed in the context of a specific product – I'd love to hear more about your project and how Advance can be improved to meet your needs.

+*(Of course, pull requests are always welcome)*

 ##### Requirements
 * iOS 10+, tvOS 10+, or macOS 10.12+